SalesforceCloudServices/ltng-support-fieldset-list/README.md

 **3.** Click edit and enable the record types for that permission set.

-@CHANGE: update screenshot to exactly the the RecordTypes needed.

 ![Add record types to permission set](docs/images/correctPermissionSet2.png)

 ## Installing via the Salesforce CLI

-This assumes you have already installed the [Salesforce CLI]() and [Connected the Salesforce CLI to your org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm).
+This assumes you have already installed the [Salesforce CLI](https://developer.salesforce.com/tools/sfdxcli) and [Connected the Salesforce CLI to your org](https://developer.salesforce.com/docs/atlas.en-us.sfdx_dev.meta/sfdx_dev/sfdx_dev_auth_web_flow.htm).

 However, the Salesforce CLI can be used with any org and does not require Salesforce DX to be enabled.
 (Although enabling the DX / Dev Hub would give some great benefits, and would only require care of [certain object permissions: Scratch Org Info, ActiveScratchOrg, NamespaceRegistry](https://developer.salesforce.com/docs/atlas.en-us.sfdx_setup.meta/sfdx_setup/sfdx_setup_add_users.htm) - as they are not available in all orgs)